Skip to content

 Where Private Markets Fit in a Total Portfolio

-What a Fiduciary-Style Review Typically Checks (Before Any Commitment)
+What a Fiduciary-Style Review Typically Checks Before Any Commitment

-Where We Fit—A Compliant, Introduction-Only Model
+Where We Fit β€” A Compliant, Introduction-Only Model

 We do not provide securities or investment advice.
-Through Concierge Wealth Services, qualified clients may request a confidential introduction to an independent, SEC-registered investment adviser.
-That adviser evaluates objectives, risk capacity, liquidity needs, and suitability under its regulatory framework and provides disclosures, fee schedules, and any advisory services (if applicable).
+Through Concierge Wealth Services, qualified clients may request a confidential introduction to an independent, SEC-registered investment adviser who evaluates objectives, risk capacity, liquidity needs, and suitability under its own regulatory framework and provides disclosures, fee schedules, and advisory services if applicable.
+This model keeps roles clear and compliant: our insurance firm facilitates the introduction and organizes the initial qualification conversation, and the SEC-registered adviser handles evaluation, recommendations, and ongoing advisory services under its regulatory obligations.
+If you want to understand how the introduction process works before deciding whether to proceed, that is described at An Invitation to Explore More.

-Start With Policy and Liquidity—Not Headlines
+Start With Policy and Liquidity β€” Not Headlines

 If you want to explore whether private exposure fits your constraints, begin with a qualification review so we can map objectives, liquidity needs, and governance expectations under an introduction-only model.